Michigan Fresh: Using, Storing, and Preserving Apples (HNI16)

 Select apples that are juicy and crisp, preferably a mixture of both sweet and tart varieties.

-Hot pack method: Make a very light, light or medium syrup, or can apples in water.
-Wash, peel, core and slice apples into ½ inch wedges.
+- Hot pack method: Make a very light, light or medium syrup, or can apples in water.
+(See table below.)
+Wash, peel, core and slice apples into 1/2-inch wedges.
 To prevent darkening, add 1 teaspoon ascorbic acid to 1 gallon water.
 Remove apples from anti-darkening solution and drain well.
-In a saucepan, add one pint water or syrup per five pounds of sliced apples.
-Boil five minutes, stirring occasionally.
-Fill jars with hot slices and hot syrup or water, leaving ½ inch headspace.
+In a saucepan, add 2 cups water or syrup per 5 pounds of sliced apples.
+Boil 5 minutes, stirring occasionally.
+Fill jars with hot slices and hot syrup or water, leaving 1/2-inch headspace.
 Remove air bubbles.
 Wipe jar rims.
 Adjust lids.
-Process in a boiling water bath.
-Let jars sit undisturbed while they cool from 12-24 hours.
+Process in a boiling-water bath.
+Let jars sit undisturbed while they cool from 12 to 24 hours.
 Then remove rings, wash jars and store.

 |Type of syrup||Approx. sugar (%)||Cups water||Cups sugar|